Richard-Gemmell/teensy4_i2c/README.md

 Follow these instructions if you have already written code to use Wire.h and don't want to change it.
 I don't recommend using the Wire API unless you have to.
 See below for alternatives.

 1. Download the code and put it in your include path.
 1. Change all #includes from Wire.h to i2c_driver_wire.h.
 1. If any of your dependencies use Wire.h you'll have to modify them to use i2c_driver_wire.h instead.
 1. See the examples in the examples/wire directory

+## Common Problems
+Here are some of the common problems that will can break the I2C connection or just make it very unreliable.
+* the slave and the master must share a common ground
+* you _must_ use external pullup resistors with the Teensy unless these are provided by the slave.
+I recommend 2.2 kOhm or 1 kOhm.
+* make sure the master and the slave agree on how many bytes to send and what order they're in.
+Data alignment, padding and endianness may cause issues.

 ## Features
 * Supports all features that are required by the I2C specification